henriqgoncalvs/react-leap/README.md

 ## Introduction

 At Loomi we are always experimenting new technologies, libraries, architectures and so on.
-This carahtheristc
+This makes our projects always a total surprise, and that's awesome, but when the number of projects starts to grow, it becomes more difficult to maintain.

-This is an attempt to present the way of creating React applications using the best tools in the ecosystem with a good project structure that scales very well.
-It is based on the experience of working with many different codebases, and this architecture turns out to be the most effective one.
+So we decided to create an example project that implements the best tools we use to build robust, scalable and production ready applications.

 The goal of this repo is to serve as a collection of good practices when developing React applications.
 It is supposed to showcase solving most of the real-world problems of an application in a practical way and help developers writing better applications.